oxfist/night-owl.nvim/README.md

   <!-- </tr> -->
 </table>

+> I've personally reviewed these languages extensively enough to consider they
+> look _acceptable_ for me to invite you to use this colorscheme if you build
+> software with them.

-Coming Soon: Lua, Vimscript, Rust, Python, Ruby.
+**Coming Soon**: Lua, Vimscript, Rust, Python, Ruby, and more!

 ## 🧩 Plugins Supported